ottok/salsa-ci-pipeline/README.md

 ### Changing the Debian Release

-By default, everything will run on the `'unstable'` suite.
+By default, everything will run on the suite declared at the top of debian/changelog, or - if debian/changelog cannot be parsed for a suitable release - on the `'unstable'` suite.
 Changing the release is as easy as setting a `RELEASE` variable.

 ```yaml